Italy Travel Information

-Tipping is customary in Italy and 10 to 15 percent of the bill is acceptable in restaurants (unless, as is increasingly the case, a 15 percent service charge has already been added to the bill).
+Tipping is customary in Italy and 10 to 15 percent of the bill is acceptable in restaurants, unless a 15 percent service charge has already been added to the bill.
 Hotels add a service charge of 15 to 18 percent, but it is customary to tip the service staff extra.
-Italians rarely tip taxi drivers, but a 5 to 10 percent tip is always appreciated.
+Italians rarely tip taxi drivers but a 5 to 10 percent tip is always appreciated.

-In Italy, it is an offence to sit on steps and in courtyards near public buildings, including the main churches in Florence; eating and drinking in the vicinity should also be avoided.
+In Italy, it's an offence to sit on steps and in courtyards near public buildings, including the main churches in Florence; eating and drinking in the vicinity should also be avoided.
 Shorts, vests or any other immodest clothing should not be worn inside churches.